Back to all articles

 Why Boxes Fail

-Taping a box well takes under 30 seconds and uses less tape than most people think.
-The rest of this guide covers how to do it without wasting tape, when to double-tape, and which boxes need more reinforcement than others.
+Taping a box well takes under 30 seconds.
+It uses less tape than most people think.
+Get this right and you eliminate one of the more avoidable problems of house moving.
+The rest of this guide covers how to do it without wasting tape, when to double-tape and which boxes need more reinforcement.

 The Right Tape for the Job

-Not all tape is equal, and using the wrong type is one of the most common reasons boxes fail:
+Not all tape is equal.
+Using the wrong type is one of the most common reasons boxes fail.

-- Duct tape — overkill, expensive, and the adhesive is difficult to remove.
+• Duct tape.
+Overkill and expensive, and the adhesive is hard to remove.
 It will hold a box together but you are paying several times the price of packing tape for a worse result on cardboard.

-Buy a few rolls at the start of packing rather than one — running out of tape mid-pack is a predictable cause of rushed, under-sealed boxes toward the end of the job.
+Buy a few rolls at the start of packing rather than one.
+Running out of tape mid-pack is a predictable cause of rushed, under-sealed boxes toward the end of a job.
+Professional packers always over-buy materials at the start, because the small extra cost beats running out at the wrong moment.

 The H-Tape Method

-The H-tape method is the standard way to seal a box base, and it is the most efficient use of tape for the strength it provides.
-The name comes from the shape of the finished tape pattern on the underside of the box — a long central strip with two shorter strips at right angles at each end, forming a letter H.
+The H-tape method is the standard way to seal a box base.
+It is the most efficient use of tape for the strength it provides.
+The name comes from the shape of the finished tape pattern on the underside of the box.
+A long central strip with two shorter strips at right angles at each end, forming a letter H.

 The method, step by step:

 That is the entire method.
 Three strips of tape, roughly 1.5 metres total per box.
-The central strip takes the vertical load; the two short strips stop the end flaps from separating under pressure.
+The central strip takes the vertical load.
+The two short strips stop the end flaps from separating under pressure.
 Any additional tape beyond this adds negligible strength for the cardboard it sticks to.
+Anyone who handles house and apartment removals regularly has this method down to muscle memory.

 Do Not Interlock the Flaps